It’s important for your professional growth to take a step back and learn from others.

 See: Katie discuss how Airbnb uses “stories” to design.

 Hired as Facebook’s first intern back in 2006 and made a manager at just 25, Julie spent 14 years as Facebook’s VP of design.
-She’s currently a co-founder of Inspirit.work, an advisory firm that partners with fast-scaling tech companies to build products.
+She went on to co-found Inspirit.work, an advisory firm that partners with fast-scaling tech companies to build products.
+In 2021, Julie co-founded Sundial with the goal of empowering organizations and product builders to make better, data-driven decisions.

 Julie is a content powerhouse.
 There are plenty of places to consume her thoughts.